The Castles Ukraine provide something interesting for anyone. Here is a list of notable ones you should stop by.

 Outside of this trait, the wooden churches of Central and Eastern Ukraine do not have the same regional variation as the wooden churches in Western Ukraine.
 In Western Ukraine, many of the regions maintained specific styles of architecture that corresponded to their cultural, environmental, and historical differences.

-There were five general styles of wooden church that were popular in Ukraine.
+There were five general styles of the wooden church that was popular in Ukraine.

 1) Castles Ukraine: Bukovina: The Bukovinan church had a tall gabled roof that terminates as a played roof over a polygonal sactuary.
 It was usually built with logs that were covered with mud and whitwashed.